Elevation: 9,523 ft

 East Ridge, Class 2

-Once on the SE side of Morse Creek, the old road is now a weak 2-track road in tall field grass.
-The road quickly turns L/NE and follows the R/SE side of Morse Creek up through open field grass.
+Once on the southeast side of Morse Creek, the old road is now a weak 2-track road in tall field grass.
+The road quickly turns left/northeast and follows the right/southeast side of Morse Creek up through open field grass.
 In about ½ mile, reach a signed trail junction.
 The Left Fork is FST-073 and follows Morse Creek on its way to Carol Creek.
 The Right Fork is FST-072 and goes up a hillside then drops to Falls Creek (the trail, however, is signed for Patterson Creek).
-Go L here onto FST-073 and continue to follow the R/SE side of Morse Creek.
+Go left here onto FST-073 and continue to follow the right/southeast side of Morse Creek.

 After just over an hour of hiking, you will reach a pass at the head of the Carol Creek drainage.
 Let’s call it Carol Creek Pass (8,500 feet).
-From the pass, bushwhack W through lots of downed timber and find an old use trail heading W up the R/N side of the ridge crest.
+From the pass, bushwhack west through lots of downed timber and find an old use trail heading west up the right/north side of the ridge crest.
 By the time you reach the top of rocky Point 8968, the use trail is gone but the terrain is open and not too difficult.
 Scramble up a combination of rocky outcrops, rock bands/strata, and loose scree/gravel to reach the open summit of Peak 9523.
-The summit has a decent cairn and offers an excellent view of the Southeast Ridge of Peak 10263.
+The summit has a decent cairn and offers an excellent view of the southeast ridge of Peak 10263.